followthemoney1/smart_progress_bar/README.md

 # smart_progress_bar

-Flutter is a progress bar that you can easily use the library in many ways.
+Simple progress hud that you can easily use the library in many ways.
+This progress hud using the native progress hud library.

 ## Getting Started